fsprojects/FAKE/README.markdown

 ### Introduction

-The FAKE deployment tool allows users to deploy applications using FAKE scripts to remote computers.
+The FAKE deployment tool allows users to deploy applications to remote computers and to run scripts on these remote agents.
 A typical scenario maybe as follows:

-* Build an application -> run tests -> create artifacts and save on build server (Classical FAKE build workflow)
+* Build an application -> run tests -> create artifacts and save on build server (classical FAKE build workflow)
-* Extract artifacts from build server and create a FAKE deployment package (*.fakepkg)
+* Extract artifacts from build server and create a Nuget package
-* Push the fake package to the desired computer
+* Push the Nuget package to the desired computer vie HTTP
 * Run the package's FAKE script on the remote machine

 ### Installing Fake deployment services